Technology, Public Interest, and Global Development in the Education and Energy Sectors

 Dr. Saurabh Biswas, scientist at the Pacific Northwest National Laboratory, delivered the keynote address, Discovering Public Interest in Energy Transitions (Tensions, Opportunities and Paradoxes).
 Dr. Biswas explored energy as a function of public interest and shared how the energy system does and can contribute to the public’s interest when intentionally designed to do so.
 Breakout rooms explored the types of technologies and forms of public interest that are found within the energy system.

 Please note that USAID’s Research Technical Assistance Center (RTAC) has concluded.
-The RTAC website will be decommissioned in the next few months.
-Some materials will be transferred to the NORC website and the USAID Learning Lab website in the coming weeks.
+The RTAC website will be decommissioned at the end of 2025.
+Some materials will be transferred to the NORC website and the USAID Learning Lab website in the coming months.
 However, we recommend downloading any materials you would like to preserve at this time.